-To define a coordinate reference system (CRS) for the project, follow these steps:
+To define a coordinate reference system (CRS) for the project, follow the steps below:

-- The Map Coordinates backstage page will be shown.
+- The Map Coordinates backstage page will be displayed.

-- From the Projected CRS Regions tab, the user can browse to those supported CRS for the location of interest by expanding the continent, country, and then local region.
-The software will then list all of the coordinate reference systems that correspond to the selected location.
-Note that some countries straddle the Europe, Asia and Africa boundaries, and are grouped into the Asia, Middle East subregion.
+- From the Projected CRS Regions tab, the user can browse to the supported CRS for the location of interest by expanding the continent, country, and then local region.
+The software will then list all the coordinate reference systems that correspond to the selected location.
+Note that some countries straddle the Europe, Asia, and Africa boundaries, and are grouped into the Asia, Middle East subregion.
 Note that countries located in the southwest Pacific Ocean region are grouped into the Australasia continent.

 - Alternatively, the user can manually enter the region (i.e., state) of interest in the search field and then click on the [Search] button.
 The software will then filter out only those CRS that correspond to the defined region.
 For example, entering “Penn” (for Pennsylvania) will only return CRS that correspond to that state.